Skip to content

 Vivemar helps travelers experience releasing turtles in Puerto Escondido every evening at 5 pm.
 The turtles are newly hatched and ready to start their new life in the ocean.

+No reservation is required.
+You simply need to show up at Playa Bacocho, one of my favorite beaches in Puerto Escondido to watch the sunset.
 When you arrive, look for the small building on the right with a nearby sign that explains the significance of the turtles in Oaxaca.

 If you prefer, you can book this tour which includes transportation to a nearby beach to release turtles.